BioFire Diagnostics – FilmArray Torch

 The Client’s Challenge

-The need to address the competitive threat was urgent, causing the company to engage MindFlow Design to simplify and miniaturize the Biofire FilmArray system on an almost impossible schedule.
+The need to address the competitive threat was urgent, causing the company to engage MPE (Formerly Mindflow Design) to simplify and miniaturize the Biofire FilmArray system on an almost impossible schedule.
 The assignment included:

 - Conducting design research

 - Designing the hardware